LeaderLou1/LeaderLou1/README.md

 ### 🚀 About Me

 - I’m open to work in Full-Stack Development and Data Engineering roles
-- 🌍 Founder of **The Brooklyn Web Designer**(https://www.thebrooklynwebdesigner.com)
+- 🌍 Founder of **The Brooklyn Web Designer**
-- 🔬 Currently learning advanced systrm design patterns, CI/CD best practices
+- 🔬 Currently learning advanced system design patterns, CI/CD best practices
 - 💡 Always building and improving

 ---